All Episodes

 So I got up and went over to talk to Tony Bennett for a while.

-It was nice as he could be.
+He was nice as he could be.

-Um, and then when Clinton got elected, Tony was all over the place with Clinton parties and so forth.
+And then when Clinton got elected, Tony was all over the place with Clinton parties and so forth.

-It was a little let down.
+He was a little let down.

-You know, how could Tony Bennett like me and Clinton at the same time?
+How could Tony Bennett like me and Clinton at the same time?

-And now uh Tony Bennett has slammed his home country of America for not contributing anything other than jazz music to world art and culture.
+And now Tony Bennett has slammed his home country of America for not contributing anything other than jazz music to world art and culture.

 They show you what they've contributed to the world.